Indiana State Road 8

-State Road 8 in the U.S. State of Indiana consists of two disconnected segments that were never connected.
+State Road 8 in the U.S. state of Indiana consists of two disconnected segmented highways.

 Route description

 No part of SR 8 in Indiana is included as a part of the National Highway System (NHS).
 The NHS is a network of highways that are identified as being most important for the economy, mobility and defense of the nation.

 Western segment

 The western terminus of the western segment is at U.S. Route 231(US 231) and SR 2 in Hebron.
 The highway goes due east leaving Hebron and heading toward Knox.
 It passes through rural farmland, having a four-way stop at SR 49 in Kouts.
 The route enters La Crosse having a four-way stop at US 421.
 North of Knox it begins a concurrency with US 35; this ends in downtown Knox with SR 8 heading due east.
 The road leaves Knox passing through the east side of town.
 The eastern terminus of the western segment is at SR 17.